-We will study two kinds of issues.
-There are questions of "micro" fairness, or fair decision-making in everyday situations:
+This topic broadly encompasses two kinds of questions.
+There are questions of "micro" fairness, or fair decision-making in specific, everyday situations:

 - A group of friends are sharing an apartment with unequal-sized rooms.
-How should they divide the rent? - How should a manager divide a workload between employees with different abilities and experience levels?
+How should they divide the rent? - A pharmacy doesn't have enough of a drug to fill all its patients' prescriptions.
+How should it decide how much each patient gets?